status-im/specs/docs/stable/6-payloads.md

 ```

 `signature` is the bytes of the signed `SHA3-256` of the payload, signed with the key of the author of the message.
-The signature is needed to validate authorship of the message, so that the message can be relayed to third parties.
+The node needs the signature to validate authorship of the message, so that the message can be relayed to third parties.
-If a signature is not present, but an author is provided by a layer below, the message is not to be relayed to third parties and it is considered plausibly deniable.
+If a signature is not present, but an author is provided by a layer below, the message is not to be relayed to third parties, and it is considered plausibly deniable.

 ## Encoding

-The payload is encoded using [Protobuf](https://developers.google.com/protocol-buffers)
+The node encodes the payload using [Protobuf](https://developers.google.com/protocol-buffers)

 ## Types of messages